 Skinner, born in 1904, was a professor of Psychology and subscribed to Behaviorism.
 He argued that you can only study behavior that is visible and anything happening only within the mind is either a misconception or irrelevant to science.
 He thought free will was an illusion because behavior is either random or a reaction to the environment.
 His work became the foundation for behavioral therapy, military drills, and animal training.

-- History and Key concepts of Behavioral Psychology – article at Verywellmind
+- History and Key concepts of Behavioral Psychology – Verywellmind

-- The Difference between Positive/Negative Reinforcement and Positive/Negative Punishment– an overview article by BCOTB
+- The Difference between Positive/Negative Reinforcement and Positive/Negative Punishment – BCOTB

 - 13 Examples of Operant Conditioning in Everyday Life – Studious Guy

-- The Ultimate Challenge: Prove B. F. Skinner Wrong– an original research article
+- The Ultimate Challenge: Prove B. F. Skinner Wrong – by Paul Chance

-For more variations of this exrecise, checkout Praise & Punish Your Peers: Operant Conditioning Activity by the Univerisyt of Iowa.
+For more variations of this exercise, check out Praise & Punish Your Peers: Operant Conditioning Activity by the University of Iowa.